• Home

 Day 1

 We started our Salzburg touring with the ever-impressive Hohensalzburg Fortress.
 This formidable structure sits high on a hill and guards the city.
-Entrance fee is 12,90 euros which includes use of the funicular, although you can walk the hill if you desire.
+Entrance fee includes use of the funicular, although you can walk the hill if you desire.

 Back on city grounds, we walked through St. Peter’s cemetery and the catacombs (2 euros).